hazelcast/hazelcast-commandline-client/README.md

 * cluster
   * name: Name of the cluster.
 By default `dev`.
   * address: Address of a member in the cluster.
 By default `localhost:5701`.
-  * discovery-token: Viridian Serverless Token.
+  * discovery-token: Viridian Serverless discovery token.

 * ssl
   * ca-path: TLS CA certificate path.